 Yearly property tax: This is the tax assessed on real estate by the local government and is usually based on the value of the property (including the land).
 Tax information is public record, so you may be able to see what similarly priced houses have paid in taxes in years past in the same county.
 Look up existing homes on Zillow.com and click price/tax history for a rough number.

-Begin by visiting our affiliate mortgage company’s website and plugging your numbers into this mortgage calculator.
-Click View Results and you’ll be able to see the outcome in line listing, graph and table formats.
-Remember, this is just a tool for giving you a ballpark estimate.
+Remember, a mortgage calculator is just a tool for giving you a ballpark estimate.
 For mortgage advice, please contact a loan officer.
 HomeAmerican Mortgage Corporation would be happy to help!